-The primary objective of the financing policies is to ensure that the Authority's financial practices result in a high quality investment-grade bond rating so as to achieve the lowest reasonable cost of debt necessary to finance the Authority's long-term capital program.
-The Authority is committed to 140 percent debt service coverage on senior lien debt service and maintaining an operating cash reserve equivalent to 180 days of operating and maintenance expenses.
-In addition, the Authority will use any excess operating reserve amounts for capital financing to reduce the need for additional long-term debt.
+The primary objective of the financing policies is to ensure that the Authority's financial practices result in high quality investment-grade bond ratings to achieve the lowest reasonable cost of debt necessary to finance the Authority's long-term capital program.
+The Authority is committed to 140 percent debt service coverage on senior lien debt service and maintaining an operating cash reserve equivalent to 120 days of operating and maintenance expenses.
+In addition, the Authority uses any excess operating reserve amounts for capital financing to reduce the need for additional long-term debt.